126th Brigade, Royal Field Artillery

 No offensive operations are recorded in the War Diary for this operation, however,

 the latter states that on the 4th, "Major C.E.
-Pettit was wounded in the leg."
+Pettit was wounded in the leg".
+(Authors Note:- Major Charles

-the Passchendaele Ridge had been initially formulated to take place in two stages.
-Once the ridge had fallen and Passchendaele
+Ridge had been initially formulated to take place in two stages.
+Once the ridge had fallen and Passchendaele itself

-itself had been captured, an advance on the logistically important town of Roulers would then become a feasible objective.
+had been captured, an advance on the logistically important town of Roulers would then become a feasible objective.
+If

 a distinct possibility.